 Getting Family and Friends Involved in Care

-- Cooking dinner 1 day a week
+- Cooking dinner for the patient 1 day a week.

-- Doing the laundry once a week
+- Doing the laundry once a week.

 Taking Care of Yourself